jiazhao97/VQ-VAE_withPixelCNNprior/README.md

-# VQ-VAE_withPixelCNNprior
+# VQ-VAE with PixelCNN prior
-Implementation of Vector Quantised VAE (VQ-VAE) with PixelCNN prior in Tensorflow.
+- We train the Vector Quantised

 ## Results
 <table align='center'>